itoktoni/garam/content/collections/pages/home.1.md

     type: section_slider
     enabled: true
   -
-    id: lmm0xqfq
+    id: lnifp43c
-    client_title: Client
-    type: section_client
-    enabled: true
-    client_card:
+    grid_field:
       -
-        id: lmn8ma0i
+        id: lnifp9nn
-        client_name: 'Client 1'
-        client_description: Profesional
-        client_photo:
-          - testimonial-1.jpg
-        client_content: 'Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC'
-        client_image:
+        two_title: 'Air Freight'
+        two_image:
-          - testimonial-1.jpg
+          - service-1.jpg
       -
-        id: lmn8oxb1
+        id: lnifqhqb
-        client_name: 'Client 2'
-        client_description: 'testing 2'
-        client_photo:
-          - testimonial-2.jpg
-        client_content: 'Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC'
-        client_image:
+        two_title: 'Sea Freight'
+        two_image:
-          - testimonial-2.jpg
+          - service-2.jpg
+    type: section_two
+    enabled: true
   -
-        id: lmn8perf
+    id: lnifc8n7
-        client_name: 'Client 3'
-        client_description: 'test 3'
-        client_photo:
-          - testimonial-3.jpg
-        client_content: 'Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC'
-        client_image:
+    right_title: 'Your Shipping Partner'
+    right_image:
-          - testimonial-3.jpg
+      - feature.jpg
+    type: section_right
+    enabled: true
+    right_description:
       -
-        id: lmn8q0cj
-        client_name: 'Client 4'
-        client_description: 'test 4'
-        client_photo:
-          - testimonial-4.jpg
-        client_content: 'Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC'
-        client_image:
-          - testimonial-4.jpg
+        type: paragraph
+        content:
           -
-    id: lmymv6jg
-    left_image:
-      - about.jpg
-    left_title: 'Our Company Profile'
-    left_sub_title: 'ABOUT US'
-    left_description: 'PT Garam Terang Transportindo is an international freight forwarder, founded in 2017.
-We are part of Lognet Global Logistics Network.'
-    left_grid:
+            type: text
+            text: 'Our vision is to be efficient and reliable freight forwarding company which services exceed our clients'' expectations, with a strong focus sustainability, and strategic partnerships.'
       -
-        id: lmymxfau
-        left_point_icon: fa-globe
-        left_point_title: Vision
-        left_point_description: 'Our vision is to be efficient and reliable freight forwarding company which services exceed our clients'' expectations, with a strong focus sustainability, and strategic partnerships.'
+        type: paragraph
+        content:
           -
-        id: lmymxq1t
-        left_point_icon: fa-shipping-fast
-        left_point_title: Mission
+            type: text
-        left_point_description: 'We totally understand, supply chain is one of the most important aspects to support our customer’s business growth.
+            text: 'We totally understand, supply chain is one of the most important aspects to support our customer’s business growth.
 We strive and keep it as our priority to create a seamless and interconnected supply chain network, driving growth and delivering value to our customers.'
-    type: section_left
-    enabled: true
-  -
-    id: lmyreh0r
-    right_title: 'We Are Excellent'
-    right_sub_title: 'OUR FEATURES'
-    right_grid:
-      -
-        id: lmyrepm4
-        right_point_icon: fa-thumbs-up
-        right_point_title: Reliability
-        right_point_description: 'Reliability is crucial in build trust with customers and maintaining long-term business relationships.
-We strive to delivers shipments on time and ensures that goods reach their destinations without delays.'
-      -
-        id: lmyrf979
-        right_point_icon: fa-shipping-fast
-        right_point_title: Efficient
-        right_point_description: 'We try to optimizing routes, minimizing transit times, and effectively managing documentation and customs clearance to increase efficiency in handling logistics and shipments as a significant factor of our success.'
-      -
-        id: lmyrfvxp
-        right_point_title: 'Global Reach and Network'
-        right_point_description: 'Wide-reaching network of partners, agents, and carriers worldwide are our important aspects for us.
-Therefore, we able to offer comprehensive coverage and services to customers across different regions.'
-        right_point_icon: fa-globe
-      -
-        id: lmyrgi2z
-        right_point_icon: fa-headphones
-        right_point_title: 'Customer Service and Communication'
-        right_point_description: 'We are providing excellent and effective communication build strong relationships with clients.
-Responsive and proactive approach to customer needs will distinguish us from another competitor.'
-    type: section_right
-    enabled: true
-    right_image:
-      - feature.jpg
   -
     id: lmywjvu3
     service_title: 'OUR SERVICES'